MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 ---
-title: "About the Dataverse for Teams environment | MicrosoftDocs"
+title: "About the Microsoft Dataverse for Teams environment | MicrosoftDocs"
 description: Administer and manage Microsoft Dataverse for Teams environment
 author: jimholtz
 ms.service: power-platform